westcoastcode-se/virtual-thread-server-app/README.md

 The goal of this project is to create a RESTful application with modern virtual threads, database support and small memory footprint

-This is a test web application built with , which is a high performance virtual thread http server.

 ## Features

 1. REST service using [java-http](https://github.com/FusionAuth/java-http)